Carry-less product: std::clmul

 The problem with such a naive curve is that adjacent indices can be positioned very far apart (the distance increases with row length).
 For image processing, if we store pixels in this pattern, cache locality is bad; two adjacent pixels can be very far apart in memory.

-A Hilbert curve is a family of space-filling curves where the distance between two adjacent
+is a family of space-filling curves where the distance between two adjacent

 elements is